jiri-hostas/Data-analysis-of-Exact-Exchange/README.md

 # Data analysis of exact exchange in DFT
-This work has been done as a part of AI4D project (collaboration of researchers from University of Calgary, CINVESTAV, National Research Council Canada and Federal University of Espírito Santo) and has been published in J. Chem.
-Phys. journal at https://doi.org/10.1063/5.0169409
+This work has been done as a part of AI4D project (collaboration of researchers from University of Calgary, CINVESTAV, National Research Council Canada and Federal University of Espírito Santo) and has been published in [J. Chem.
+Phys. journal](https://doi.org/10.1063/5.0169409).

 **Code by**: Jiri Hostas